j-f-zhang/dln-encoder/README.md

 ## Objective

-You will be creating a "drivers license calculator" to generate the DLN given someone's name and birth date.
+You will be creating a "driver's license calculator" to generate the DLN given someone's name and birth date.

 ## Getting started